Ayush-B99/COS-214-Final-Project/README.md

 - Clone the repository: `https://github.com/Ayush-B99/COS-214-Final-Project/`
 - A comprehensive makefile with commands for installing prerequisites, setting up a folder structure, and compiling is provided.
 - Simply execute `make help` for a more detailed overview
-- To install prerequisites, execute `make demo` to install the ncurses library.
+- To install prerequisites, execute `make setup` to install the ncurses library.
 The script will automatically pick up your OS and execute the appropriate installation command.
 - After prerequisites are installed, `make test` to compile and run the testing suite, or `make demo` to run the interactive interface.

 ## 🌟 Feedback & Testimonials

 _"The use of design patterns in such a complex project is impressive.
 It’s clear that a lot of thought went into making the system both extensible and maintainable.
-This project should definitley earn a 110%"_
+This project should definitely earn a 110%"_
 — **Momina**, from Momina & Friends